 Jeremy David Morton

-I am a 22 year-old fifth-year student in Drexel University's Bachelor of Architecture 2+4 program and photography minor program from Maui, Hawaii.
+I am a 23 year-old thesis student in Drexel University's Bachelor of Architecture 2+4 program and photography minor program from Maui, Hawaii.

-I was born in Kennesaw, Georgia and moved to Maui, Hawaii when I was 5 years old.
+I was born in Atlanta, Georgia and raised in Maui, Hawaii since I was 5 years old.
 From my travels abroad, I have been able to experience some of the masterpieces of world architecture, art, and the incredible cultures of other societies.